Silence in the Meeting Leads to Violence in the Corridor

 Founding Partner

 At a recent Organizational Health Offsite, the team gathered for Day 2 and minutes into the meeting one of the leaders surfaced a concern from the previous day.
-“I think the biggest take-away from yesterday was that Ross* feels attacked and unappreciated by some of us.”
+“I think the biggest take-away from yesterday was that Ross [name changed] feels attacked and unappreciated by some of us.”
 The candor was so uncommon that it felt like all of the oxygen had suddenly been sucked from the room.
 However, no one questioned the validity of the statement.
 It was uncomfortably accurate.

-Why don’t we say what we’re thinking when we’re in the middle of a team meeting?
 Because we doubt that people will accept it.
 Because we second-guess ourselves, wondering if maybe we’ve misunderstood something.
 Because we’re tired of being told that we shouldn’t talk that way.
 Because we’ve tried before and been shut down.
 There are lots of reasons.
-But none of them are good ones.
+But those reasons don't change the fact that silence in a meeting is never helpful to the company nor the company's people.

 Pent up feelings and thoughts escape eventually; they have to.
 But they often get vented in settings where solutions are impossible.

-Silence in the meeting will never be helpful.
-Pent up feelings and thoughts escape eventually; they have to.
-But they often get vented in settings where solutions are impossible.
 Complaining to your direct reports about what happened in a leadership team meeting only creates animosity toward others on the lead team.
 Your direct reports do not have the authority to fix the problem.
 But they do have the opportunity to spread it.
-The right setting to talk about the concerns is with the team where you have the concerns.
-Otherwise, silence in the meeting generates violence in the corridor—negative emotions, undermining accusations, politicking, venting…

 What Can You Do?